top of page

 BIOGRAPHY

 Christie Grotheim’s debut novel, The Year Marjorie Moore Learned to Live, was published in 2019 by Heliotrope Books.
-Her stories have been featured in Salon.com, The New York Observer, Prometheus Dreaming, Mr. Beller’s Neighborhood, West View News, and Petrolicious.com, among others.
-Christie is co-founder of Crystal Radio Sessions, a monthly reading series in Manhattan’s legendary KGB Bar, and she facilitates monthly Draft Chats at The Porch in Nashville, where she is also an instructor.
+Her stories have been featured in Swing Literary Journal, Harpy Hybrid Review, The Dodge, Sad Girl Diaries, Re: And Ideas Journal, Salon.com, The New York Observer, Mr. Beller’s Neighborhood, and Petrolicious.com, among others.
+In 2020, Grotheim and her husband relocated from Manhattan to Ashland City, where she founded Blue Springs Creek Retreats, hosting seasonal writers’ retreats on the property in collaboration with The Porch (porchtn.org), where she’s also a creative writing instructor.

 PUBLIshed Work